Title: The Love Square (review copy)

 So for a book supposedly about romance I really wasn’t rooting for Penny to end up with any of the guys.
 I won’t say more because of spoilers but I do very much respect the decision she made in the end and liked that ultimately it became a storyline about what it was that she wanted from life rather than what these men wanted from her.

 Overall I liked this book… but I didn’t love it.
 But as I’ve said earlier this primarily is because I thought there was going to be a lot more humour and I was in the mood for a funny book rather than an emotional read.

-I think a fair rating is 3.5 to 4 stars.
 I would recommend this to fans of light fiction who like their reads with a lot of emotional depth.

 *An e-copy of this book was kindly provided to me by the publisher via NetGalley in exchange for an honest review*

 PUBLISHING: July 2020